lightcopy/parquet-index/README.md

   repartition(400).
   write.partitionBy("name").parquet("temp/codes.parquet")

+import com.github.lightcopy.implicits._
-// Create index for table, this will create index files in index_metastore import com.github.lightcopy.implicits._
+// Create index for table, this will create index files in index_metastore,
+// you can configure different options - see table above

 // All Spark SQL modes are available ('append', 'overwrite', 'ignore', 'error')
-// You can also use `.indexByAll` instead to choose all columns in schema that can be indexed spark.index.create. mode("overwrite").indexBy($"id", $"code").parquet("temp/codes.parquet")
+// You can also use `.indexByAll` instead to choose all columns in schema that
+// can be indexed
+spark.index.create.
+  mode("overwrite").indexBy($"id", $"code").parquet("temp/codes.parquet")

 // Check if index for table exists, should return "true" spark.index.exists.parquet("temp/codes.parquet")

-// Query table using index, should return 1 record, and will scan
+// Query table using index, should return 1 record, and will scan only small
+// number of files (1 file usually if filter statistics are enabled).
+This
-// only small number of files.
-This example uses filters on both columns,
+// example uses filters on both columns, though any filters can be used,
-// though any filters can be used, e.g. only on id or code val df = spark.index.parquet("temp/codes.parquet"). filter($"id" === 123 && $"code" === "123")
+// e.g. only on id or code
+// Metastore will cache index catalog to reduce time for subsequent calls val df = spark.index.parquet("temp/codes.parquet"). filter($"id" === 123 && $"code" === "123")
 df.collect

+// Delete index in metastore, also invalidates cache
-// Delete index, no-op if there is no index for table spark.index.delete.parquet("temp/codes.parquet")
+// no-op if there is such index does not exist
+// (does NOT delete original table) spark.index.delete.parquet("temp/codes.parquet")

 // You can compare performance with this